 As a student on this programme you will also develop your business skills, benefit from a work placement and, as part of a team, run a student clinic.

 This provides foundation skills and knowledge by developing a range of holistic massage skills and techniques to a professional standard.
 Reflexology is also introduced in the first year.
-The body work therapies are supported by biomedical learning in anatomy, physiology and nutrition.
+Biomedical learning in anatomy, physiology and nutrition supports the bodywork therapies.
 You will familiarise yourself with other types of complementary and alternative therapies and examine the importance of issues such as regulation and evidence-based medicine.
 Qualitative research methods will be introduced.

 You will learn the skills of aromatherapy and complete your training in reflexology both to a professional standard.
 The biomedical theme will continue by developing your understanding of patho-physiology and mechanisms of disease.
 You will further develop your communication and listening skills.
 You will also develop skills in quantitative research methods including the use of statistical software, and learn about the use of audit.
 The business module will enable you to develop your business skills.

 In your final year, you will undertake a work placement in a health or social care setting and participate in the running of a student clinic open to the general public.
-You will continue to develop your body work skills; increase your knowledge of the differential diagnosis of common diseases and examine the influence of psychological and sociological factors on health.
-Each student undertakes a research project which makes a major contribution to their degree classification.
+You will continue to develop your bodywork skills; increase your knowledge of the differential diagnosis of common diseases and examine the influence of psychological and sociological factors on health.
+Each student undertakes a research project, which makes a major contribution to his or her degree classification.

 Most of our graduates are working in private practice as self-employed practitioners, who have set up their own businesses, for example:

 - Cinnabar Health (Newport)